ixxeL2097/k3s/documentation/03-standard-procedure.md

 :warning: **WARNING !!** :warning:

 Install will fail since the CR `Gateway` and `VirtualService` need first the `IstioOperator` to be installed.
-So delete it before create the app and then add it again to the directory to synchronize it.
+So delete both `Gateway` and `VirtualService` resources from the repo before creating the app and then add it again to the directory to synchronize it and create it after the `IstioOperator` has been deployed.

 You will have :
 - 1 `IstioOperator` control plane.